Colorism in the Caribbean: Jamaica

-In Jamaica, colorism is a major issue throughout the community.
-The majority of Jamaican women find that the lighter they are the most socially accepted they will be.
-Most Jamaican women believe that the color of their skin is the deciding factor of them finding a job or even a husband.

 Media representation

 Literary representation

 In 1926, Guyanese author and Harlem Renaissance author Eric Waldron penned the composition novel, Tropic Death.
 The ten stories which make up the novel explore Caribbean identity and location.
 Throughout the novel, namely in stories such as “the Yellow One,” and “White Snake,” Waldron represents and explores what colorism looks like in various Caribbean countries.
 Tropic Death is widely recognized as one of the first and most popular literary work of and on the Caribbean.

 In 1953, Barbadian writer George Lamming published In the Castle of My Skin, his first acclaimed novel.
 The story is set in the colonial Caribbean, and explores ideologies of racism, colorism, and miseducation.
 Lamming stated that in his work, he aimed to capture the oppressive experience of the "terror of the mind; a daily exercise in self-mutilation.
 Black versus black in a battle for self-improvement.

+The Guyanese author Edgar Mittelholzer described the effects of colorism on his own life in his memoir, A Swarthy Boy.